 Divorce is necessary, and in some cases, both parties and the children are clearly better off.
 I say as much knowing full well that for many of us the reality is this: one party is better off and for the other (and the kids), what follows is awash in gray.

 Still, what about couples who split and manage to remain friends?
-What about those who recognize that their marriages work well for a time in their lives, but for both, and for their children, 25 years later, a different arrangement is so much better?
+What about those who recognize that their marriages work well for a time in their lives, but 25 years later, for both spouses and their children, a different arrangement is far better?

 What about situations of substance abuse, physical or emotional abuse, or other extremely serious problems, where divorce is the means to a healthier environment for one partner and the children?